yii2tech/csv-grid/README.md

 ## Archiving results <span id="archiving-results"></span>

-Export result is archived automatically if it contains more then 1 CSV file.
+Export result is archived automatically, if it contains more then one CSV file.
 However you may enforce archiving of the export result via [[\yii2tech\csvgrid\ExportResult::forceArchive]]:

 ```php